 Traditional estrogen blockers feature some sort of aromatase inhibitor, a compound that blocks the production of estrogen and is typically used to treat breast cancer 1.
 The issue with aromatase inhibitors, however, is that although the current generation of the compound has fewer side effects, they may have an adverse effect on bone health/density, as well as sperm production 2.

-We’ve caught wind that Olympus Labs is looking to launch a brand new estrogen blocker using an all-natural compound that we haven’t seen before in the industry.
-This new product, code name “Elim1nate,” features a brand new compound that will not only help regulate and suppress estrogen production, but also aid in the prevention of muscle loss during a cutting phase 3.
+We’ve caught wind that Olympus Labs launched a brand new estrogen blocker using an all-natural compound that we haven’t seen before in the industry.
+This product, named “Elim1nate,” features a new compound that will not only help regulate and suppress estrogen production, but also aid in the prevention of muscle loss during a cutting phase 3.

 The name of this allegedly game-changing ingredient is ElimistaneTM (as Luteolin), and studies suggest that it can also lower bad cholesterol while raising the good 4, may have anti-inflammatory properties, and actually promotes thermogenesis 5.

-There’s limited information on the potential upcoming release of Elim1nate, but if it does indeed have all the reported properties, men looking to step up their physique are in for a treat.
-As always, stay tuned to Strong Supplement Shop for the latest updates on Elim1nate and other industry news, and don’t forget to subscribe to be the first to know.
+If Elim1nate stands up to its hype then men looking to step up their physique are in for a treat.
+As always, stay tuned to Strong Supplement Shop for the latest updates on Elim1nate and other industry news, and don’t forget to subscribe to our email newsletter to be the first to know.

 - The what, why and how of aromatase inhibitors: hormonal agents for treatment and prevention of breast cancer 1